 How to read it Points further to the right indicate faster velocity; higher points indicate accelerating interest.

-Is Lenovo Legion 5 recommended on Reddit?
+Is Lenovo Legion 5 good for gaming in 2026?

 Evidence snippets are selected from public discussions and grouped into themes.
-Counts represent how often a theme appears in the available evidence, not a survey or rating.
+Counts represent how often a theme appears in the available evidence,